software-gardening/almanack/CONTRIBUTING.md

 We use [GitHub Actions](https://docs.github.com/en/actions) to help perform automated [CI/CD](https://en.wikipedia.org/wiki/CI/CD) as part of this project.
 GitHub Actions involves defining [workflows](https://docs.github.com/en/actions/using-workflows) through [YAML files](https://en.wikipedia.org/wiki/YAML).
-These workflows include one or more [jobs](https://docs.github.com/en/actions/using-jobs) which are collections of steps, individual processes which run as part of a job.
+These workflows include one or more [jobs](https://docs.github.com/en/actions/using-jobs) which are collections of individual processes (or steps) which run as part of a job.
-GitHub Actions work is defined under the [`.github`](.github) directory.
+We define GitHub Actions work under the [`.github`](.github) directory.
 We suggest the use of [`act`](https://github.com/nektos/act) to help test GitHub Actions work during development.

 ## Attribution